|

 apathetic, isolated lives with virtuality as their number one emotional

-stimuli.
-Luckily, like all sharp-eyed sociologists, Apatow passes no
+stimulus.
+Luckily, like most sharp-eyed sociologists, Apatow passes no

-judgement; he embraces the situation and the opportunities which lie
+judgement; he embraces the situation and the opportunities that lie

-ahead for this incredibly enlightened, but rather indifferent
+ahead for this remarkably enlightened but rather indifferent

 going to turn out fine in the end.
-Unlike previous generations, these guys have got
+Unlike previous generations, they have an

-a lot of time - probably, as Apatow suggests, far more than their gender
+abundance of time on their hands – probably, as Apatow suggests, far more than their gender

-counterparts who, understandably, are a little more hurried.
+counterparts who, understandably, are a little more in a hurry.
 Knocked Up

-is a revealing and perceptive film, probably beyond its own ambitions.
+is a revealing and perceptive film, perhaps even beyond its own ambitions.

 |